5 Scheduling Tips to Improve Efficiency and Boost Profitability

 4. Satisfy more customers—and satisfy customers more

-Customer experience is the new battleground.
+In the wake of COVID-19, with 34% of deskless workers stating that quality of service was negatively affected during the pandemic, customer experience is more important than ever before.
 In fact, providing an excellent customer experience can decrease the cost of serving customers by 33%, and customers who receive great service are likely to spend 140% more than their unsatisfied counterparts.
 High quality interactions are crucial, and an organization’s ability to provide such services is dependent on reliability, consistency, and preparedness.

 The stakes are high for the mobile workforce, and even higher in industries like healthcare, where manual scheduling and processes create inefficiencies, increase costs, and expose patients to unnecessary risks.
 Sending the wrong healthcare professional to a client, failing to accurately record or access patient data, or delaying or missing an appointment can mean critical consequences—both for the organization and the client.